Modding a Flashforge Guider II 3D Printer - Part 1

 and INDEX

 pins are also not connected, since the mainboard does not expect them.
-Be careful with any heatsinks on top of the chips, since they weren’t meant to go there and there’s a risk of shorting them against some other component or pin.
+Be careful with any heatsinks on top of the chips, since they weren’t meant to go there and there’s a risk of shorting them against some other component or pin right next to it.

 Side note: according to another user in the previously mentioned Reddit post on the silent stepper driver mod, at least some Guider IIs